-Enjoy trying these homemade pound cake recipes and make one of the world's oldest, most popular dessert cakes.
+Enjoy trying these old fashioned pound cake recipes and make one of the world's oldest, most popular dessert cakes.
 Pound cakes are traditionally richly dense in texture and large.
 They tend to be served plain, dusted with powdered sugar, lightly glazed, or sometimes with an unpretentious icing.

 Mom's Recipe Scrapbooks (c.
 1920s)